 Current research

-My research can be broadly described as ‘the social life of concepts‘.
-It spans the fields of social and political theory, sociology of knowledge/social epistemology, political sociology and political economy, and philosophy of (social) science.
-More specifically, I research the relationship between modes of knowing about (that is, ideas, institutions, and practices of knowledge production), and modes of being in the world (that is, how they relate to economic, political and affective regimes).
+Broadly described as ‘the social life of concepts‘, my work spans the fields of social and political theory, sociology of knowledge/social epistemology, political philosophy and political economy, and philosophy of (social) science.
+More specifically, I research the relationship between modes of knowing about the world (that is, ideas, institutions, and practices of knowledge production), and modes of being in the world (how they relate to economic, political and affective regimes).
+I am interested in how these come together, not only in making the world as it is, but also in how it could and should be.
+This has implications for questions such as the relationship between knowledge/expertise and the climate crisis, prediction and knowing about the future, but also personal decisions about what we owe others in contexts of political, economic, and social change.

 • Relationship between epistemological and moral-political aspects of knowledge claims